aspiers/opensuse-spotify-installer/README.md

 # Spotify automatic installer for openSUSE

-## WARNING: This repository is currently unmaintained!
+## WARNING: This repository is currently broken and unmaintained!

 We are looking for a volunteer to take over maintainership!
 Please see [issue #50](https://github.com/aspiers/opensuse-spotify-installer/issues/50)